 Authentic Mexican street tacos are serious business in San Diego.
 You’ll find street tacos served in just about every Mexican restaurant in San Diego, but I’m here to help you know where to go.
 I’ve put together a list of the best (and authentic!)
 Mexican street tacos in San Diego.
 Give them a try, you won’t be disappointed. 🙂

 The 5 Best Street Tacos in San Diego

 1. The Taco Stand

 All I can say is…yummm!
 The Taco Stand is hands down my favorite.
-Located in beautiful La Jolla, you will rarely be able to order without a line.
-I’ve literally tried just about everything on the menu, and trust me when I say, you really can’t go wrong.
+Located in beautiful La Jolla, you will rarely find this place without a line.
+I’ve literally tried just about everything on the menu, and trust me, you really can’t go wrong.
 Besides the obviously amazing tacos and burritos, the loaded fries are to die for!

 Oscar’s is a small chain with a few locations around San Diego.
 I’ve had people argue that this one is their favorite, and if you’re more into fish tacos, then maybe.
 Don’t forget to try the green and pink cream sauce!
 You’ll want to pour it all over your tacos.

 3. Tacos El Gordo

 This no frills fast-food-esque taqueria is AH-MAZING.
 Originating in Tijuana, Mexico, and now available in two locations in Chula Vista, Tacos El Gordo rarely doesn’t have a line.
 Not only do they serve great tacos, but also offer free grilled onions and peppers on the side!
 For an added bonus, I love that the fountain drinks include Mexican sodas and agua fresca like horchata and jamaica.